mrchocha/Audio-Streaming-in-C/README.md

 ./client <ip-address> <port1> <port2>
 ```

-i.e. `./server localhost 8080 8081`, `./client localhost 8080 8081`
+i.e. `./server 127.0.0.1 8080 8081`, `./client 127.0.0.1 8080 8081`
 make sure that port1 and port2 are same for both client and server.
+<port1> - This port is for song transmission.
+<port2> - This port is for transmitting list of songs available on the server side.

 # Authors